 About Medical Humanities at LVC

 Employers and graduate programs are increasingly placing a premium on people who combine a strong foundation in science with the soft skills of research, analysis, and communication.
-Our faculty will train you in the fundamentals of the liberal arts from natural sciences to languages (English or Spanish).
+In LVC's medical humanities major, you'll learn the fundamentals of the liberal arts from natural sciences to languages (English or Spanish).

 Medical humanities majors will have the flexibility to double major or minor in several disciplines, study abroad, or develop a personal interest.

 The program can also serve as a second major for high-achieving, pre-med students.
 Adding a medical humanities major will help to make you more competitive for admission to medical school or other health professions graduate programs.
-They will bridge the gap between provider and patient, between fundamental scientific knowledge and culture to promote a holistic engagement for the increasing diverse communities in their use of the healthcare system.
+You'll be ready to bridge the gap between provider and patient, and between fundamental scientific knowledge and culture, to promote a holistic engagement for the increasingly diverse communities in their use of the healthcare system.
 Those who take the optional suite of classes in Spanish will develop the language skills to help meet the demands of a growing Spanish-speaking population.

 The program’s mission is to challenge students to recognize the connection between social problems and medicine.
 We seek to empower our graduates to understand healthcare in its social context, meet patients in their cultural context, and contribute to improving healthcare in our civic context.